wipash/sean.mcgrath.nz/content/post/GitHub-AAD-Export.md

           client-id: ${{ secrets.AZURE_CLIENT_ID }}
           tenant-id: ${{ secrets.AZURE_TENANT_ID }}
           subscription-id: ${{ secrets.AZURE_SUBSCRIPTION_ID }}
+          # Let us use Azure PowerShell to retrieve the access token in the next step
           enable-AzPSSession: true
+          # This app doesn't have any roles, so no subscriptions show up when you log in.
+          #  Normally that state would fail this step, but we can allow it to continue with this option
           allow-no-subscriptions: true

       - name: Log in to MS Graph and back up Azure AD